hsaeidi1363/Self-Driving-Car-Projects/Project 2 -traffic sign classifer/README.md

 In this project, a set of labled images from the German traffic sign dataset is used to train a neural network for the classification of traffic signs.
+See Traffic_Sign_Classifier.ipynb for the detailed report.